rajaraodv/background/README.md

 ```

 ##Running Standalone / background apps ##
-Running an app as a background / standalone app is very similar to running regular apps with the following exceptions.
+Running an app as a standalone / background app is very similar to running regular apps with the following exceptions.

 1. The framework should be `standalone`.
-   * Sometimes `vmc` auto-recognizes the app as `node` or `ruby` or `java` etc. In that case, select `other` option and then select `standalone` option.
+Sometimes `vmc` auto-recognizes the app as `node` or `ruby` or `java` etc. In that case, select `other` option and then select `standalone` option.

 2. You need to specify how to start the app (`Startup command> node app.js`)